jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+-- use placeholders and style them exaclty if possible -- makes it easier for user to to type from scratch.
+-- Name on back could inherit AS A PLACEHOLDER the value of name on front, so it can be its own field that could be edited on its own without affecting the field on the front.
+Better and simpler than having user select whether to inherit or not.
+I'll find an issue maybe, but i like the idea
 -- not sure if this would be considered a hack that might be prevented in future iOS updates, but setting font-size to 16px and then using font-variation settings to achieve desired visual size works at present and avoids the zoom plague

 -- might actually not be that hard to allow landscape front